 I’ve been telling stories as long as I’ve been able to hold a pen, but I didn’t write a novel until about ten years ago.
-I had just given birth to my first child and a dear friend was battling terminal cancer; I guess you could say life’s big questions were on my mind.
+A dear friend was battling terminal cancer and I’d just had my first child; I guess you could say life’s big questions were on my mind.
 I began writing at night after my daughter went to bed, and after many tough but exhilarating months, completed the draft that would become my debut, The Art of Forgetting.
 The experience changed me—even before I typed “The End,” I knew I wanted to do it again (and again and again).

 Still, it took me several years to write another novel that made it to print.
-A cross-country move, the birth of my second child, and a heavy dose of second book self doubt had me ready to throw in the towel.
+A cross-country move, the birth of my son, and a heavy dose of second book self-doubt had me ready to throw in the towel.
 Then I sat down and began working on a story just for myself, which put the joy back in my writing.
 Less than a year after handing that book, Life and Other Near-Death Experiences, to my agent, it became the #1 all-category Kindle bestseller and remained there for more than three of the first four weeks after its publication.
-Life was recently optioned for film by Jessica Chastain’s Freckle Films.
+Life was optioned for film by Jessica Chastain’s Freckle Films.

 I tell true stories, too; I’m also a journalist specializing in health.
-(You might have seen my articles in Forbes, O: The Oprah Magazine, Parade, Time, or WebMD.)
+(You might have seen my articles in The New York Times, O: The Oprah Magazine, Parade, Time, or WebMD.)
 I’ve been on staff at several publications and websites, and most recently served as the health editor at Real Simple magazine.

 When I’m not at my computer, you’ll find me with my nose in a book, running after my two kids and our nutty dog, or planning my next trip (most likely to Puerto Rico, where my husband was born and raised).
 After nearly a decade in Brooklyn and a stint in Chicago, my family and I live in Ann Arbor, Michigan.